enisdenjo/graphql-ws/PROTOCOL.md

 1. _Client_ sends a WebSocket handshake request with the sub-protocol: `graphql-transport-ws`
 1. _Server_ accepts the handshake and establishes a WebSocket communication channel (which we call "socket")
-1. _Client_ immediately dispatches a `ConnectionInit` message setting the `connectionParams` according to the server implementation
+1. _Client_ immediately dispatches a `ConnectionInit` message optionally providing a payload as agreed with the server
 1. _Server_ validates the connection initialisation request and dispatches a `ConnectionAck` message to the client on successful connection
 1. _Client_ has received the acknowledgement message and is now ready to request operation executions